Catharism: Cosmology

 Gnostic cosmology identified two creator deities.
-The first was the creator of the spiritual realm contained in the New Testament, while the second was the demiurge depicted in the Old Testament who created the physical universe.
-The demiurge was often called Rex Mundi ("King of the World").
+The first was the creator of the heavens described in the New Testament, while the second was the demiurge depicted in the Old Testament (Hebrew Bible), who created the physical universe.
+The demiurge was often called Rex Mundi (lit.
+'King [of the] World').

-Some gnostic belief systems including Catharism began to characterise the duality of creation as a relationship between hostile opposing forces of good and evil.
-Although the demiurge was sometimes conflated with Satan or considered Satan's father, creator or seducer, these beliefs were far from unanimous.
-Some Cathar communities believed in a mitigated dualism similar to their Bogomil predecessors, stating that the evil god Satan had previously been the true God's servant before rebelling against him.
-Others, likely a majority over time given the influence reflected on the Book of the Two Principles, believed in an absolute dualism, where the two gods were twin entities of the same power and importance.
+Some Gnostic belief systems, including Catharism, began to characterise the duality of creation as a relationship between hostile opposing forces of good and evil.
+Although the demiurge was sometimes conflated with Satan or considered Satan's father, creator, or seducer, these beliefs were far from unanimous.
+Some Cathar communities believed in a mitigated dualism similar to their Bogomil predecessors, stating that the evil God, Satan, had previously been the true God's servant before rebelling against him.
+Others, likely a majority over time given the influence reflected in the Book of the Two Principles, believed in an absolute dualism, wherein the two God's were twin entities of the same power and importance.

-All visible matter, including the human body, was created or crafted by this Rex Mundi; matter was therefore tainted with sin.
-Under this view, humans were actually angels seduced by Satan before a war in heaven against the army of Michael, after which they would have been forced to spend an eternity trapped in the evil God's material realm.
-The Cathars taught that to regain angelic status one had to renounce the material self completely.
+All visible matter, including the human body, was created or crafted by this Rex Mundi; matter, therefore, was tainted with sin.
+In this view, humans were actually angels seduced by Satan before the War in Heaven against the army of the archangel Michael, after which they would have been forced to spend an eternity trapped in the evil God's material realm.
+The Cathars taught that, to regain angelic status, one had to renounce the material self completely.
 Until one was prepared to do so, they would be stuck in a cycle of reincarnation, condemned to suffer endless human lives on the corrupt Earth.

-Zoé Oldenbourg compared the Cathars to "Western Buddhists" because she considered that their view of the doctrine of "resurrection" in Christianity was similar to the Buddhist doctrine of rebirth.
+Zoé Oldenbourg compared the Cathars to "Western Buddhists", considering that their view of the doctrine of resurrection in Christianity was similar to the Buddhist doctrine of rebirth.